Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-web-api-sample/README.md

 ### Overview

 This sample demonstrates a Java web application signing-in a user with the Microsoft Identity Platform and also obtaining an [access token](https://aka.ms/access-tokens) for the Web API.
 The Web API, in turn calls the [Microsoft Graph](https://graph.microsoft.com) using an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) obtained using the [on-behalf-of](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.
-All these are secured using the [Microsoft identity platform (formerly Azure Active Directory for developers)](https://docs.microsoft.com/azure/active-directory/develop/).
+All these are secured using the [Microsoft identity platform (formerly Microsoft Entra ID for developers)](https://docs.microsoft.com/azure/active-directory/develop/).

 ### Scenario